uml2prov/uml2prov/README.md

 ### BGMEvent class

-Each method in `BGMEventListener` receives a `BGMEvent` as an input parameter.
+Each method in `es.unirioja.uml2prov.bgm.BGMEventListener` receives a `es.unirioja.uml2prov.bgm.BGMEvent` object as an input parameter.
 Class `BGMEvent` represents the occurrence of an _event_ during the execution of an operation in the context of a certain execution of the application (execution identified with a certain execution id), and it carries information about it.
 Such information is the data provenance to be managed.

 | Method | Description |
 | --- | --- |